evanx/authbot/README.md

 ```
 where updates published via Redis will cause the script to exit and re-execute.

-The app subscribes to `srcChannel`
+The app can subscribe to `srcChannel`
 ```javascript
 logger.info('src', process.env.srcChannel);
 assert(process.env.srcFile, 'srcFile');